Skip to main content

 Reconnaissance

-Mjolnir crawls your application and cross-references what it finds with your source code to build a complete picture of the attack surface.
+Mjolnir crawls your application and cross-references what it finds with the code map to build a complete picture of the attack surface.

 3

-Based on the attack surface, Mjolnir generates targeted test cases for each vulnerability category: authentication, authorization, injection, and more.
+Based on the attack surface, Mjolnir generates targeted test cases for each vulnerability category and queues them for execution.

 4